 If you have problems completing daily living activities safely and independently there are many different types of specially designed equipment to make looking after yourself simpler.
 Being able to move about your home safely will help you maintain your wellbeing and enable you to stay living independently in your own home.
+This information applies to both adults and children.

 Small pieces of equipment such as perching stools and raised toilet seats can make daily living tasks much easier to manage.